 6.1.
-When approached by the FSA, you admitted the misuse of the Client Account and failure to obtain PII cover.
-You also made frank admissions in relation to the other aspects of your misconduct as set out in this Final Notice.
+When approached by the FSA, you admitted being aware of the misuse of the Client Account and failing to adequately inform yourself of the affairs of the business for which you were responsible.
+You also made frank admissions in relation to the other aspects of your misconduct as set out in this Warning Notice.
 You agreed to voluntarily vary ICM's Part IV permission and you agreed to a Prohibition Order by consent at the earliest possible opportunity.